twoGiants/tekton-playground/docs/tekton-dev-docs.md

 ↓
 return requeue for timeouts
 ```

 ### Example

-An example implementation of a CRD with a controller and a *reconciler* using the [kubebuilder](https://book.kubebuilder.io/getting-started) framework can be found in this repository in[samples/memcached-operator](../samples/memcached-operator/README.md).
+An example implementation of a CRD with a controller and a *reconciler* using the [kubebuilder](https://book.kubebuilder.io/getting-started) framework can be found in this repository in [samples/memcached-operator](../samples/memcached-operator/README.md).